gaehlerm/SoftwareEngineering/README.md

 Setup and teardown are the functions automatically called at the beginning and the end of a test, respectively.
 This is ensured by the testing framework.
 Though most of the time they are not needed.
 The setup can also be replaced by a few helper functions.
 There is absolutely nothing wrong with that.
 And at the end of the test, the interpreter or compiler cleans up all the variables as they go out of scope.

-In most cases and especially in unit tests, there is no need for a teardown function.
+In most cases, and especially in unit tests, there is no need for a teardown function.
 However, if your tests use text files, databases or something else that is presistant, things become tricky.
 Your tests might need temporary files, change values in databases, have network connections, etc. It becomes messy.
 You need a fool proof way that your file handling always works.
 This is where setup and teardown really come into play.

 For the file creation there is not that much that can go wrong.
 You create it from code or copy it from another location.
 This is to be implemented in the setup part of the test or using some function.
-If you copy files make sure the original file is write protected.
+If you copy files or databases, make sure the original file is write protected.
 Otherwise you might change it by accident.

 The tricky part is deleting the files at the end of the test.
-And yes, it has to be at the end of the test rather than the beginning of the next test because you'll probably change the order of the tests at some point.
+And yes, it has to be at the end of the test rather than the beginning of the next test.
+Because you'll probably change the order of the tests at some point and cleaning up at the beginning of the test would not work anymore.
 Cleaning up at the beginning of a test is a fairly desperate measure.

-It may sound very simple to delete a file at the end of the test, but if the test fails, the test aborts.
+It may sound very simple to delete a file at the end of the test, but if the test fails, it aborts.
 It's like throwing an exception.
 Everything that follows normally will be skipped.
 A normal function call for deleting the file will never be executed.
-There will be a mess of undeleted files.
-This may impact future runs of the tests and they become flaky.
+There would be a mess of undeleted files.
+This would impact future runs of the tests and they might become flaky.

 This problem can be solved by implementing the teardown function that is guaranteed to be always executed, no matter the result of the test.
 This is where the dedicated teardown function comes into play.
 It is guaranteed to be executed, even if there is some error occurring inside the test.
 Only in very serious cases like a segmentation fault, the teardown may not be executed.